mariusz-schimke/GiGraph/README.md

 graph.Edges.Add("Foo", "Bar");
 ```

+### Edge placement

-Edges have attributes, and *label* is probably one of those that you will use most often.
-Edges support customizing which side of a node (and/or cell, when record nodes are used) the head and/or tail of the edge is attached to.
-This can be done in two ways: by using attributes, or by using the *Port* properties on edge tail or head.
+Edges support customizing which side of a node (and/or cell, when record or HTML table nodes are used) the head and/or tail of the edge is attached to.
+This can be done in two ways: by using attributes or by using the *Port* properties on edge tail or head.
 The difference is that the attributes may be set globally, as opposed to the *Port* properties on individual edge endpoints.

 The code below applies attributes to an edge, and also specifies on which sides of its endpoints it should be attached to.